 Insurance needs change as your franchise grows.
 Adding employees, purchasing equipment, or expanding to new locations all affect your coverage needs.
 Review your policies annually — ideally 60 days before renewal — with your agent.

 Insurance is not an afterthought — it’s a core operating expense that should appear in your franchise business plan from the start.
 When evaluating the total cost of opening a franchise, budget $5,000–$20,000 annually for comprehensive insurance depending on your industry.
+For a closer look at how premiums and workers’ comp vary by category and erode net margin, see the real annual cost of franchise insurance and workers’ comp.
 And remember: the FDD minimum is the floor, not the ceiling.

 Explore our database of 1,609 franchise FDDs to compare initial investment requirements, including insurance cost estimates, across franchise brands.